sage-code/maj/alphabet.md

 **Whistled C**

-Letter "C", "c" is whistled when followed by {"i","e"}.
+Letter "C", "c" is whistled when followed by {"a","e","i","o", "u"}.
 To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch".
-The best symbol for this sound is "t͡ʃ"
+The best symbol for this sound is "t͡ʃ".
+To prevent this effect you must use "k" instead of "c".

+* cokola  = chocolate

 **Fricative C**

-Letter "C", "c" can be pronounced "k" when followed by {'a','o','u','y'} or consonant.
-To pronounce this sound you must press the back of your tongue on the back roof and produce a sound like "ca".
+Letter "C", "c" can be pronounced "k" when followed by `y` or a consonant.
+To pronounce this sound you must press the back of your tongue on the back roof and produce a sound like "ck".
 The best IPA symbol for this sound is "k".

 **Soft Q, unmodified**